MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/setting-up-your-phone-system.md

 If you have been following the steps above, you have already bought and assigned Phone System and licenses and a Calling Plan (step 2) and acquired phone numbers for your users (step 3), so your calling plan is partially set up.
 Follow the three procedures below to complete the setup of your Calling Plan.

-### <a name="add-emergency-addresses-and-locations-for-your-organization"></a>Agregar direcciones de emergencias y ubicaciones para su organización
+### <a name="add-emergency-addresses-and-locations-for-your-organization"></a>Agregar direcciones y ubicaciones de emergencia para su organización

 1. En la página **Voz**, elija **Ubicaciones de emergencia** > **Agregar**.